id5io/id5-api.js/README.md

 </script>
 ```

+**Note:** setting an event listener from within another event listener onto the ID5 API Instance can lead to unpredictable results.

 #### Enabling Debug Output
 To enable debug output in the browser console, set `ID5.debug` to true before any call, or add a `id5_debug=true` to the query string of the page url.
 ```javascript